-Community Action Organization of Erie County.
+Community Action Organization of Erie County and Buffalo assistance programs.

 Western New York and Buffalo residents can get help from the non-profit Community Action Organization of Erie County.
 Several services are administered.
 A focus is on the low income, unemployed, disabled and seniors in Erie County New York.
 The site is part of the nationwide community action agency network.